-- 1. Children placed apart from their siblings will have two or more face-to-face visits or contacts per month, unless there is an approved exception, as listed in procedures (3.). - 2.
+- 5. The caseworker will observe at least one family time per quarter which will meet that month's health and safety requirement, as long as the other requirements of a health and safety visit are met.
+Individual conversations between the caseworker and child or parent may occur before or after the family time. - 6.
+If family time needs to be rescheduled, all participants must be notified. - 10.
+Family time will be discontinued if parental rights are terminated or relinquished. - 2.
+Sibling visits - 1.
+Children placed apart from their siblings will have two or more face-to-face visits or contacts per month, unless there is an approved exception, as listed in Procedures Section 4. - 2.
 Additional approved forms of sibling contact are encouraged to support and maintain sibling relationships.
 Approved forms of contact include, but are not limited to: - 1.
 Telephone contact. - 2.
 Electronic contact through video chat or email. - 3.
 Ongoing visitation is encouraged to promote and maintain the continuity of sibling relationships that existed prior to placement.
 This includes siblings who: - 1.
 Remained in the home at the time of removal. - 2.
 Aged out of foster care. - 3.
 Returned home. - 4.
 Are placed with a non-custodial parent. - 5.
 Lived part-time in the home at the time of the sibling's removal. - 4.
 Sibling contact during family time meets the requirement for a sibling visit. - 5.
 Shared planning meetings or court events do not meet the requirement for a sibling visit. - 6.
 The first sibling visit must occur as soon as possible after placement. - 7.
 Sibling visits will continue after a parent's rights are terminated or relinquished unless an approved exception applies. - 8.
 Sibling visits cannot be limited or used as a sanction for a child's behavior or as an incentive to change a child's behavior. - 9.
-Sibling visit plans will be developed within 14 calendar days and in consultation with the out-of-home caregiver and child, when developmentally appropriate, unless an approved exception applies.

-3. Other Relative Visits

-- 1. Determine if any relative is awarded court-ordered visitation with a child in the care and custody of the Department of Children, Youth, and Families (DCYF). - 2.
+Sibling visit plans will be developed within 14 calendar days and in consultation with the out-of-home caregiver and child, when developmentally appropriate, unless an approved exception applies. - 3.
+Other Relative Visits - 1.
+Determine if any relative is awarded court-ordered visitation with a child in the PCA of DCYF. - 2.
 If a relative is awarded court-ordered visitation, the caseworker must: - 1.
 Obtain a copy of the visitation orders by either: - 1.
-Asking the relative for a copy. - 2.
-Asking the parent for a copy. - 3.
+Asking the parent for a copy. - 2.
+Asking the relative for a copy. - 3.
 Contacting the county where the court orders were established. - 2.
 Identify the court ordered visitation participants, frequency, duration, and location of visits. - 3.
-Consult with the AAG regarding DCYF's responsibility to comply with the court order. - 4.
-Confirm that visitation participants meet the requirements of the DCYF background check policy.
-Consult with the AAG to determine options when the participant does not meet background check policy.
+Consult with the AAG regarding DCYF's responsibility to comply with the court order.

-- 3. If a relative seeks court-ordered visitation after the child is placed in the care and custody of DCYF, the caseworker must: - 1.
+- 4. Confirm that visitation participants meet the requirements of the DCYF background check policy.
+Consult with the AAG to determine options when the participant does not meet background check policy. - 3.
+If a relative seeks court-ordered visitation after the child is placed in the PCA of DCYF, the caseworker must: - 1.
 Consult with the AAG to determine options when a relative petitions the court for visitation during out-of-home placement. - 2.
-Verify the relative meets background check requirements and consult with the AAG when a relative does not pass a background check.
+Verify the relative meets background check requirements and consult with the AAG when a relative does not pass a background check. - 4.
+Contracted Family Time - 1.
+Family time visits may be conducted by a contracted provider.
+This includes when the request is only to provide transportation. - 2.
+All contracted family time service referrals are created in Famlink and managed through Sprout.